-The City of New Haven's Charter designates Alderpeople with advocating the interests of their ward.
-There are thirty wards in the Elm City, and Yale occupies most of Ward One and spills over into Wards Two, Seven, and Twenty - two.
-Berkeley, Branford, Calhoun, Jonathan Edwards, Saybrook, Silliman, Trumbull, and Timothy Dwight are in Ward One.
-Julio Gonzalez is the alder for Ward One.
-Davenport and Pierson are in Ward Seven.
-Esther Armmand is the alder for Ward Seven.
-Morse and Ezra Stiles are in Ward Twenty Two.
-Grace Gibbs is presently the alder for Ward Twenty Two.
-Finally much of the Dwight-Edgewood off-campus housing can be found in Ward Two.
-Jelani Lawson is the current alder of Ward Two.
-Although three alderpeople share Yale's dorms, the Ward One alder has historically been the most actively involved in supporting student issues.
+The City of New Haven's Charter designates Aldermen with advocating the interests of their ward.
+There are thirty wards in the Elm City, and Yale occupies most of Ward One and spills over into Wards Two, Seven, and Twenty-two.
+Although three aldermen share Yale's dorms, the Ward One alder has historically been the most actively involved in supporting student issues.
 Students should feel free to seek his / her support on any project involving city funding.
 The Board of Aldermen meets at least once a month.
 They deliberate on most issues affecting the everyday services provided by city government, as well as the long term vision for the city's improvement.